 What is PEN Ukraine?
 10 FAQ

-1. What does “PEN” mean?
+1. What does PEN mean?

 2. What is the primary goal of PEN?

-International PEN Club was founded in 1921 in London at the initiative of writers John Galsworthy and Catherine Amy Dawson Scott.
+The International PEN Club was founded in 1921 in London at the initiative of writers John Galsworthy and Catherine Amy Dawson Scott.
 Mr. Galsworthy became the organization’s first President; other members were Herbert Wells, Bernard Shaw and Joseph Conrad.

 PEN has become one of the first international human rights organizations and the first international writers’ association.
-The key values of PEN are listed in the Charter ratified in 1948.
+The key values of PEN are enshrined in the Charter ratified in 1948.
 PEN opposes any form of discrimination and suppression of freedom of speech, promotes understanding between nations and protects cultural heritage of humanity.